balazsbme/keep-the-future-human-survival-rpg/README.md

 ```
 Then open `http://127.0.0.1:7860/` in a browser.
 The page presents
 character choices as radio buttons.
 Select a character and submit to see
-possible questions, then choose a question and press **Send** to view the
+possible actions, then choose an action and press **Send** to view the
-character's answer.
+character's response.

 ## License